WHAT WE DO

 We train lawyers, police officers, corrections officers, probation and parole officers, educators, social workers, and more.
 We can tailor our training programs to the specific needs and interests of your agency or organization.

-- Understanding and working with mental illness
+- Understanding and working with mental illness in the justice system

 - Prevention and intervention programs